alanreidt/range-slider-component/modules/slider/README.md

 npm run build
 ```

 The `slider API` is connected to the `test-page/app.js` file.
-You can mess around it there.
+You can mess around with it there.

 Production version is placed in `prod` folder.